ninashenoy/test/README.md

 sudo apt install git

-#### Make sure to set your username and email in the git config file, run the following
+#### Make sure to set your username and email in the git config file

-git config --global user.name "username" git config --global user.email "user@email.com"
+git config --global user.name "username"

+git config --global user.email "user@email.com"

 #### To get a repository from remote to local
-#### Make sure you are in the current directory
+this will create a directory in pwd called "test"

 git clone https://www.github.com/ninashenoy/test.git